solidi/writing/09-organize-at-the-whiteboard.md

 > Only if the disorganized mess is your responsibility, something that means more to you than a case study, can you wrap your head around it and appreciate improvements. — John

 We all have a story about the whiteboard.
 I wanted to find how I could improve and task my engineering mind at the same time.
 Many an engineer connects emotionally at the whiteboard.
-We all have the stories of damned defeat.
+We all have stories of damned defeat.

 Most of our craft is an applied science.
 Rarely, the gifted can tinker and tamper to invent new data structures or algorithms.
 Ours is one of a pattern language and a craft.
 It is rarely art, if ever.
 It has a lot to do with identifying the latest organization skill and ungluing and gluing things together very well, repeatedly.
 Perhaps with some tools out of the toolbox.
 But be careful of the tools of organization that are pushed on us by an exchange or by enthusiasm.